jonmbake/discourse-user-bulk-action/README.md

-# discourse-user-bulk-action/
+# discourse-user-bulk-action

 A simple ruby script for performing bulk actions (CREATE, UPDATE, ACTIVATE or INACTIVATE) on a list of [Discourse](https://github.com/discourse/discourse) users (defined in `users.yml`).

-UPDATE currently only updates username and/or name.
+*Note:* UPDATE currently only updates username and/or name.
 Groups that the user belongs to can also be specified (see example user.yml).
 Groups will only be added via the script-- never removed.

 ## To Use

-### 1. Create `users.yml`:
+### 1. Create `users.yml`

+This command will clone the example one:

 ```
 wget -O ./script/users.yml https://raw.githubusercontent.com/jonmbake/discourse-user-bulk-action/master/users.yml